fsotoc/ccnlab-website/index.md

 ---
 ---

-# Visual Cognition and Neural Computation Lab
+# Computational Cognitive Neuroscience Lab

 Welcome!
-We are the VCNC Lab directed by Dr. Fabian Soto and located at Florida International University in Miami, FL.
+We are the CCN Lab directed by Dr. Fabian Soto and located at Florida International University in Miami, FL.

 {% include figure.html image="images/fiu-01.jpg" width="100%" %}